Coordination of Benefits

 Does Alma accept secondary insurance?

-Alma does not currently process secondary insurance.
-As a result, we ask that you only provide us with insurance information from your active, primary policy.
 If you submit details for a secondary insurance policy, your claims will be denied by the insurance company.
-You will be responsible for each session at out-of-pocket rates as determined by your provider unless you are able to provide us with correct, primary insurance information.
+You will be responsible for each session at out-of-pocket rates as determined by your provider unless you are able to provide us with primary insurance information that is accepted by Alma.

 How does an insurance company determine primary and secondary insurance?